Changes to the DSPT for large NHS Organisations in 2024-25 (08 October 2024)

 How the DSPT is changing

-In September 2024 the DSPT will be changing to adopt the National Cyber Security Centre’s Cyber Assessment Framework (CAF) as its basis for cyber security and IG assurance.
+In September 2024 the DSPT changed to adopt the National Cyber Security Centre’s Cyber Assessment Framework (CAF) as its basis for cyber security and IG assurance.

 This change will lead to NHS Trusts, CSUs, ALBs and ICBs seeing a different interface when they log in, which sets out CAF-aligned requirements in terms of Objectives, Principles and Outcomes.
 Other organisations will retain the current interface and will continue to respond to a list of prescriptive controls, which will be mapped nationally ‘in the background’ against a CAF profile.